Markovian Continuity of the MMSE

 \end{itemize} \end{thm}

-Unfortunately, the result above is limited to additive noise channels where the noise $N$ has bounded and continuous PDF.
-In particular, it does not guarantee MMSE continuity, e.g., for noises with continuous uniform or arcsine distributions, or noises whose distribution contains discrete or singular behavior (recall Lesbegue's decomposition theorem~\cite[Chapter~2, Section~2.3]{Gut:Probability:Book2005}).
+Unfortunately, the result above is limited to additive noise channels where the noise $N$ has a bounded and continuous PDF.
+In particular, it does not guarantee MMSE continuity, e.g., for noises with continuous uniform or arcsine distributions, or noises whose distribution contains discrete or singular behavior (recall Lebesgue's decomposition theorem~\cite[Chapter~2, Section~2.3]{Gut:Probability:Book2005}).

 \begin{remark} Furthermore, as indicated in \cite{Wu-Verdu:MMSE:IT2012}, since